Deep Dive: Configure Export Settings for QuickBooks Online

 Debit Card Expenses

-Each expense will export as a single bank transaction with the posting date that appears on your bank statement.
+Each expense will export as a single bank transaction with the transaction date.

 For allocations, if you split an expense in Expensify, we will create a single credit card transaction in QuickBooks with multiple line items posting to the corresponding GL accounts.

 Expensify pro-tip: If you want the payee field for Credit Card expenses in QuickBooks Online to show the merchant name, a matching Vendor must exist in QuickBooks Online.
 Expensify looks for an exact match when exporting and if it can’t find a match, the payee gets mapped to a Credit Card Misc.
 OR Debit Card Misc. vendor that we create.
 More information can be found here.

 If you are centrally managing your company cards through Domains, you can export expenses from each individual card to a specific account in QuickBooks (detailed instructions here).